-Perched high atop Kettering Tower, Dayton’s tallest skyscraper, the elite Dayton Racquet Club is a members-only social establishment with a number of amenities, the most remarkable of which is a restaurant and lounge on the building’s 29th floor.
+Perched high atop Kettering Tower, Dayton’s tallest skyscraper, the elite Dayton Club, formerly Dayton Racquet Club, is a members-only social establishment with a number of amenities, the most remarkable of which is a restaurant and lounge on the building’s 29th floor.
 It’s at this exclusive club that Dayton’s elite rub shoulders whether it’s for a gathering of business leaders over breakfast, a light lunch with a source, or cocktails after hours.
-The Racquet Club is good to its members, and the food here, matching the view, is top-notch.
+The Dayton Club is good to its members, and the food here, matching the view, is top-notch.

-Racquet Club, really, does just about any kind of cuisine; the breakfasts I’ve had here rival the best diner fare I’ve had, while lunches are more of a bistro concept with sandwiches, salads and light cuisine.
+Dayton Club, really, does just about any kind of cuisine; the breakfasts I’ve had here rival the best diner fare I’ve had, while lunches are more of a bistro concept with sandwiches, salads and light cuisine.
 Dinner, though, is a complete turf destination, with lamb shanks, pork tenderloin, prime rib and fillet mignon.
-Some of my favorite dishes from Racquet Club:
+Some of my favorite dishes from Dayton Club:

 - Classic Caesar salad: The dressing is creamy with a light citrus.
 Definitely best with a little chicken to accentuate it.